node-xyz/xyz.example.risingstack.trace/README.md

 >You might notice that all nodes, regardless of their `stdio` status, will start writing their outputs to file/terminal **only after they have been initialized**.
 This is a clean approach, yet it kinda makes it hard to catch exceptions at runtime, like things as simple as a typo.
 You can always add a `-e` to `xyz dev` command if you sense that something is wrong.
 This flag will cause all nodes to output their logs to the current terminal **during initialization phase**, which is very critical.
 So if any of them have an exception, you'll see it.

-We can talk for another hour about xyz-core and xyz-cli, but as you might recall from the title of this article, this wan't our main goal!.
+We can talk for another hour about xyz-core and xyz-cli, but as you might recall from the title of this article, this wasn't our main goal!.
 Let's keep things simple like this and switch this project to be monitored by Trace.

 > PS.
 In case you _actually_ want to read for another twenty minutes about xyz you can read these [two](https://medium.com/@kianpeymani/a-microservice-microframework-for-node-node-xyz-part-1-5b9a2d40716) [articles](https://medium.com/@kianpeymani/a-microservice-microframework-for-node-node-xyz-part-2-a1d430b761ee) on Medium.